New GED program helps minority community

 “It’s exciting to see that students can walk right in and access this.
 That’s really one of the big pieces behind Empower,” said Rodriguez.

-Both directors said it was important to create a program that can help a community that is often under-served, saying many individuals don’t have a lot of opportunities to continue their education.
+Both directors said it was essential to create a program that can help a community that is often under-served, saying many individuals don’t have a lot of opportunities to continue their education.

 “It’s going to bring the ignition to help the Hispanic community get out of their comfort zone because you know it’s something new,” said Lozada.
 “It’s really going to be something special that is going to impact many people to come.”